Frequently Asked Questions

 Click here for more information!

-- Are scholarships available for Summer Camp?
+- Is financial assistance available for Summer Camp?

 - What do I do if a week of camp is sold out?